AndreGosselink/InspectorCell/doc/source/install.rst

          i <variant>       Install into '/mnt/storage/phd/src/inspectorcell/icell_venv' using <env> = 'conda', 'mamba' or 'venv' r                 remove installed environment, if exists
-         c <cmd>           Activate environment and run <cmd> d                 Build and open the HTML documentation v                 Print version strings and exit
+         c <cmd>           Activate environment and run <cmd> d                 Build and open the HTML documentation (will install sphinx) t                 Run unit and integration tests (will install pytest) v                 Print version strings and exit

 By hand